 Seven types of sensitive ecosystems and two types of other important ecosystems were identified.
-Collectively the seven sensitive ecosystems (SE) covered 31.1% (2090 ha) of the study area (Table 4), while modified landscapes covered the remaining 68.9%.
-The two other important ecosystems (OIE) mapped covered 14.0% (944 ha) of the study area.
+Collectively the seven sensitive ecosystems (SE) covered 27.6% (4517 ha) of the study area), while modified landscapes covered the remaining 68.9% (Figure 4 and Table 4).
+The two other important ecosystems (OIE) mapped covered 8.4% (1371 ha) of the study area.
 Figure 5 shows the distribution of sensitive ecosystems in the study area.
 Each polygon can have up to three ecosystem components mapped in it.
-The three components are ordered by area of occupancy from largest to smallest.
+The three components are ordered by area of occupancy from largest to smallest; only the first component is shown in colour on the map.